Understanding today.

 How would each party's policies affect you?

 Fill in your details once.
-We apply every party's current proposals — tax, benefits, housing, pensions — to your numbers and show the impact side by side.
-Every figure links to a full, sourced explainer.
+We apply every party's current proposals — tax, benefits, housing, pensions — to your numbers, flag your current tax traps, and show the impact side by side.
+Every figure links to a full, sourced explainer, and your results get a shareable link.

 About you